Mini-project4ppl/Major_Project/README.md

 2. Implementation of DCGAN on Enhanced Images
 3. Using GAN-FID to Compare GAN Images
 4. Application of DENSENET-201 For Classification on CLAHE Images
 5. Comparison between Proposed Model (DENSENET-201) and Existing Model (ALEXNET)

+#  Methodology <br>
+- Image Enhancement
+- Data Augmentation
+- Classification using Deep Learning Models
+-   - DenseNet-201
+    - AlexNet
 <br>